sipayRT/testplane-passive-browsers/README.md

+💀💀💀[DEPRECATED]💀💀💀 use option "passive" from testplane@8.16.0 instead

 # hermione-passive-browsers [![Build Status](https://travis-ci.org/gemini-testing/hermione-passive-browsers.svg?branch=master)](https://travis-ci.org/gemini-testing/hermione-passive-browsers)

-Plugin for [hermione](https://github.com/gemini-testing/hermione) to run tests in passive browsers on request.
+Plugin for [testplane](https://github.com/gemini-testing/testplane) to run tests in passive browsers on request.
 Passive browsers are browsers in which tests do not run by default.

 You can read more about hermione plugins [here](https://github.com/gemini-testing/hermione#plugins).